 The community structure and social aspects of Aboriginal and Torres Strait Islander culture is complex.
-It is important to understand that social relationship and structures of communities in Aboriginal language groups are quite different to those in Torres Strait Islander language groups.
+It is important to understand that social relationships and structures of communities in Aboriginal language groups are quite different to those in Torres Strait Islander language groups.

-In the past some language groups would sometimes go to war with each other and the dynamics in some areas would mean alliances between groups changed and developed over many thousands of years.
+In the past, some language groups would sometimes go to war with each other and the dynamics in some areas would mean alliances between groups changed and developed over many thousands of years.

-• Which groups could trade with each other
+- which groups could trade with each other

-• The places where groups could pass across each others territorial boundaries
+- the places where groups could pass across each others territorial boundaries

-• The places where meetings and ceremonies were held
+- the places where meetings and ceremonies were held

-• Which person was chosen to provide the cross-cultural link between language groups.
+- which person was chosen to provide the cross-cultural link between language groups.

+Hunting, fishing and gathering of food still occurs in groups, and the food is shared between all members of the language group.
 The position of a person within the social structures determines which member of the group gets served first and which member gets the best type of food.

 Travel and Trade

-Aboriginal and Torres Strait Islander people travelled through the Great Barrier Reef using canoes and outriggers for trade, warfare or to collect resources.
+Aboriginal and Torres Strait Islander people travelled throughout the Great Barrier Reef using canoes and outriggers for trade, warfare or to collect resources.
 As maritime hunters and gatherers, Aboriginal and Torres Strait Islander people are skilled navigators using the wind and the constellations as well as their intricate knowledge of the marine environment to guide them on their journeys.

 Nomadic Aboriginal people of the Whitsunday Islands, the Ngaro, built sturdy three-piece bark canoes that were capable of open sea journeys.
 Evidence suggests that there were trade links between coastal and hinterland Aboriginal people of the region.